NASA-PDS/pds-view/PACKAGING.rst

 For Windows
     ``bin/buildout install windows``.
 This will create
-    ``dist/PDS-Inspect-Tool.exe`` which Windows users can double-click
+    ``dist/PDSView.exe`` which Windows users can double-click to run.
+Or do ``bin/buildout install windows-dir`` to create
-    to run.
+    ``dist/PDSView``, which contains a hundred different support files plus the ``PDSView.exe`` executable.
+This version launches faster but comes as a full directory of files, while the single ``.exe`` launches much more slowly but ships more conveniently.
 For macOS
     ``bin/buildout install macos``.
 This will create
-    ``dist/PDS-Inspect-Tool.app`` which macOS users can double-click
+    ``dist/PDSView.app`` which macOS users can double-click to run.
-    to run.
 For Linux
     ``bin/buildout install linux``.
 This will create
-    ``dist/PDS-Inspect-Tool`` which Linux users can run.
+    ``dist/PDSView`` which Linux users can run.

 You can optionally compress the target files/directories prior to distribution if you wish.